We are currently testing our new beta website. Help us to improve the site and let us know what you think.

 Ancoats is just one of Manchester’s many success stories: a neighbourhood transformed from an industrial suburb into a haven of nightlife, shopping and indie bistros.
 As has its neighbour, the Northern Quarter, where vinyl record shops sit between vegan cafés, art galleries and music venues.
 Street art walking tours delve into the district’s evocative murals too, with many of its buildings used as giant canvasses for artistic expression.
 Another regeneration project, the new RHS Garden Bridgewater features a leafy wild woodland and ornate ‘Paradise Garden’ to the north-west of the city, plus everything from light trails to outdoor concerts year-round.

 The city’s waterways are full of surprises too.
 Manchester River Cruises provide numerous tours, but at the Quays, the Salford Watersports Centre offers a chance to get hands-on.
-Visitors can pick from wakeboarding, paddleboarding and moonlight kayaking tours – complete with head-torches and glow sticks – for a different perspective of Manchester.
+Pick from wakeboarding, paddleboarding and moonlight kayaking tours – complete with head-torches and glow sticks – for a different perspective of Manchester.
 This lively area is also the home of MediaCityUK, where the BBC – which celebrates its centenary this year – has its flagship studios.
 Just across the water, daredevils can brave the rope bridges, climbing walls and ziplines of the new I’m A Celebrity Jungle Challenge.

 The Lowry Hotel is a five-star retreat, with sumptuous bedrooms, top-notch service and delectable fine dining.
 But it’s also a real force for good, supporting local charities and community projects, and using 100 per cent sustainable power.
 A similar ethos exists at Yotel Manchester, thanks to its solar panels, smart LED lighting and refillable toiletries.
-For every day that visitors turn down housekeeping (saving water and energy), they’ll even receive a £5 voucher to use on food and drink.
+For every day that you turn down housekeeping (saving water and energy), you’ll even receive a £5 voucher to use on food and drink.
 Expect playful design and bright, budget-friendly rooms, as well as a central location in the heart of Deansgate, close to the John Rylands library.

 Close to Piccadilly Gardens, Ducie Street Warehouse is a restaurant, cocktail bar and events space in one – with an ever-changing line-up of supper clubs, craft workshops and DJ nights, as well as stand-up comedy acts and dog-friendly cinema screenings.